Umar: Shia views

-Umar is viewed very negatively in the literature of Twelver Shi'a (the main branch of Shia Islam) and is often regarded as a usurper of Ali's right to the Caliphate.
-After the Saqifah assembly chose Abu Bakr as caliph, Umar marched with armed men to Ali's house in order to get the allegiance of Ali and his supporters.
-Sources indicate that a threat was made to burn Ali's house if he refused, but the encounter ended when Fatima, wife of Ali, intervened.
-According to the majority of Twelver scholar writings, Fatima was physically assaulted by Umar, that this caused her to miscarry her child, Muhsin ibn Ali, and led to her death soon after. (see Umar at Fatimah's house).
-However, some Twelver scholars, such as Mohammad Hussein Fadlallah, reject these accounts of physical abuse as a "myth", although Fadlallah mentioned that his speech is a probability, and not a certain reason to reject that event.
+Umar is viewed negatively in the literature of Twelver Shi'ism (the main branch of Shi'a Islam) and is regarded as a usurper of Ali's right to the caliphate.
+According to their sources, Umar and Abu Bakr had mounted a political coup against Ali.
+According to one version of narrations, Umar and Abu Bakr used force to secure allegiance from Ali after the Saqifa assembly chose Abu Bakr as caliph.
+It has been reported that after Ali's refusal to pay homage, Abu Bakr sent Umar with an armed contingent to Fatima's house where Ali and his supporters are said to have gathered.
+Umar is reported to have warned those in the house that unless Ali pledged allegiance to Abu Bakr, he would set the house on fire, and under these circumstances Ali was forced to capitulate.
+According to the most Twelver scholars, Fatima was physically assaulted by Umar, which caused her to miscarry her child, Muhsin ibn Ali, and led to her death soon after.
+However, some Twelver scholars, such as Mohammad Hussein Fadlallah, reject these accounts of physical abuse as a "myth".

-Another Shia sect, the Zaidiyyah followers of Zayd ibn Ali, generally has two views about that.
-Some branches, such as Jarudiyya (Sarhubiyya), don't accept Umar and Abu Bakr as legitimate caliphs.
-For instance, Jarudiyya believes that Muhammad appointed Ali and believes that the denial of the Imamate of Ali after Muhammad's passing would lead to infidelity and deviation from the right path.
-The other view accepts Umar and Abu Bakr as legitimate caliphs, albeit inferior to Ali.
+The Zaydiyyah generally have two views.
+Some branches, such as Jarudiyya (Sarhubiyya), do not accept Umar and Abu Bakr as legitimate caliphs.
 According to al-Tabari (and Ibn A'tham), when asked about Abu Bakr and Umar, Zayd ibn Ali replied: "I have not heard anyone in my family renouncing them both nor saying anything but good about them [...] when they were entrusted with government they behaved justly with the people and acted according to the Qur'an and the Sunnah".

+Cultural depictions

+Umar has been portrayed in a number of films and television productions.
+One of the most prominent productions featuring Umar is the historical television series Omar, produced by MBC in cooperation with Qatar Television.
+The 31-episode series dramatizes the life of Umar, from his early life and conversion to Islam through his period as the second caliph.
+The series depicts major events in early Islamic history, including the persecution of the early Muslims in Mecca, the Hijra to Medina, the death of Muhammad, the caliphates of Abu Bakr and Umar, and the early Muslim conquests in the Byzantine and Sasanian territories.
+Umar has also appeared in earlier films and television productions, generally as a secondary character in stories concerning Muhammad or the early Muslim community.
+In addition to dramatic productions, his life and caliphate have been the subject of numerous documentaries and historical programs.

 Family

-Umar married nine women in his lifetime and had fourteen children: ten sons and four daughters.